 - a.
-An ability to apply knowledge of mathematics, science, and engineering to the analysis of computer engineering problems. - An ability to design and conduct scientific and engineering experiments, as well as to analyze and interpret data. - c.
+An ability to apply knowledge of mathematics, science, and engineering to the analysis of computer engineering problems. - An ability to design and conduct scientifi and engineering experiments, as well as to analyze and interpret data. - c.
 An ability to design a system, component, or process to meet desired needs.

 - d.
 An ability to function on multi-disciplinary teams. - An ability to identify, formulate and solve computer engineering problems. - f.
 An understanding of professional and ethical responsibility. - g.
-An ability to communicate effectively. - h.
-A broad education necessary to understand the impact of computer engineering solutions in a global, economic, environmental, and societal context. - i.
-A recognition of the need for, and an ability to engage in, life-long learning. - j.
-A knowledge of contemporary issues. - An ability to use the techniques, skills, and modern engineering tools necessary for engineering practice. - An ability to analyze, design, and implement software solutions.
+An ability to communicate effectively. - A broad education necessary to understand the impact of computer engineering solutions in a global, economic, environmental, and societal context. - A recognition of the need for, and an ability to engage in, life-long learning. - j.
+A knowledge of contemporary issues.